noiseprotocol/noise_spec/noise.md

 A **handshake pattern** consists of:

-  * A pre-message pattern from the initiator, representing information about the initiator's public keys that is known to the responder.
+  * A pre-message pattern for the initiator, representing information about the initiator's public keys that is known to the responder.

-  * A pre-message pattern from the responder, representing information about the responder's public keys that is known to the initiator.
+  * A pre-message pattern for the responder, representing information about the responder's public keys that is known to the initiator.

   * A sequence of message patterns for the actual handshake messages